DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

 However, the problem is that there may be objects related to a route segment.

 As an example, there might be a conduit running from N6 to N3 (parsing through S10, N7, S11, N5 and S8).
-Deleting the route segment S10 would then destroy the integrity of the overall network model.
+Deleting the route segment S10 would then destroy the integrity of the overall network model from a business rule perspective.

-The way we deal with this is to mark the segment for deletion.
+The way we deal with such potential conflicts is to just mark the segment for deletion, and wait for the route network editing validation service to actually delete it.

-In the map, we can choose not to show the segments marked for deletion or make them grey.
+In the map, we can choose to make them grey, so the user can see that he/she has marked something for deletion.
+However, in most places (i.e. technician web etc.) we would show the segment as usual, until it is actually deleted.

 **Events emitted to event.route-network topic:**